Sammy-John/scheduling-project/documentation/PRODUCT.md

 ## Product Summary

-Solva is a simple scheduling and client-management app designed for **solo cleaning businesses**.
+Solva is a simple scheduling and invoicing app designed for **solo cleaning businesses in New Zealand**.

 It focuses on helping a single operator manage:

 - Bookings
 - Clients
 - Services
-- Daily workload
+- Completed work
+- Invoices and payment tracking

 Solva prioritises clarity, speed, and calm over feature depth or automation.

+It is built for daily use — not configuration-heavy setup.

 ---